siriyaparn/de-zoomcamp/02-workflow-orchestration/README.md

 - Kestra supports many languages which is useful because while `Pyhton` is a super versatile and useful language but it is not always the right tool for some jobs.
 Some pipeline might use `Rush` or `C` purely if working with large model and large dataset.
 - Kestra allows us to monitor everything and have a good insight into what is going on with these pipelines with Gant view.
 - Kestra is enhanced by over 600 plugins.

+### What will we cover?
+- Introduction to Kestra
+- ETL: Extract data and load it to Postgres
+- ETL: Extract data and load it to Google Cloud
+- Parammeterzing Execution
+- Scheduling and Backfills
+- Install Kestra on the Cloud and sync your Flows with Git